dinedal/cirgonus/README.md

 [1.5, 2] - two cores, 150% cpu usage (1 and a half cores are in use)

+Note that due to the way jiffies are treated, this plugin imposes a minimum granularity of 1 second.

 ### command

 This is the catch-all.
 The command plugin runs a command, and accepts json